 Measures shot distances with Garmin Connect for post-game analysis.
 Metrics help your swing consistency and display steps taken, calories burned, hours of sleep in addition to golf stats.

-Batteries may not hold charge well/may freeze.
-Software glitches at times without finding nearby courses.
+Batteries may not hold charge well.
+Occassional software glitch prevents locating nearby courses.

 Pre-loaded with over 35,000 courses in 30 countries.
 Comfortable band.
 Long battery life, distance calculator, and integrated step counter.
 1-year limited warranty.

 Software works with Windows XP but not Windows 10, creating compatibility issues.
 Band may break with repeated use.

 Thin and lightweight with touchscreen.
 Readable in sunlight.
 Comes with a variety of built-in apps.
 Battery lasts 3 weeks in watch mode or 10 hours with GPS.
 Customizable face.
 Water-resistant.

 Some models stopped syncing.
 Inconsistency with GPS connection.

 Pre-loaded with over 30,000 worldwide courses and free lifetime updates.
 Battery life is 3 weeks watch mode or up to 8 hours with GPS.
 Advanced GPS receiver for tracking under trees.
 Accurate yardage.
 Printable digital scorecard.

 Short battery life (only 3 hours sometimes).
 GPS does not always hold charge, and software may glitch.

 Over 30,000 golf courses preloaded onto the watch.
 Has ability to track score as well as other advanced stats during your round.
 Golf recognizes distances to course hazards, doglegs, and other obstacles.
 Battery lasts up to 12 hours.
 Consumers lauded the watch for its easy use and light weight.

 Some users reported the charger overheating and the watch satellite being slow to pick up courses and individual holes.